scylladb/seastar-website/content/shared-nothing.md

 Hardware on which modern workloads must run is remarkably different from the hardware on which current programming paradigms depend, and for which current software infrastructure is designed.

-## Core counts grow, clock speeds stay constant
+## Core Counts Grow, Clock Speeds Stay Constant

 Performance increases in clock speeds of individual cores have stopped.
 The increase in number of cores means that performance depends on coordination across multiple cores, no longer on throughput of a single core.

 On new hardware, the performance of standard workloads depends more on locking and coordination across cores than on performance of an individual core.
 Software architects face two unattractive alternatives: coarse-grained locking, which will see application threads contend for control of the data and wait instead of producing useful work, and fine-grained locking, which, in addition to being hard to program and debug, sees significant overhead even when no contention occurs, due to the locking primitives themselves.

-## Meanwhile, I/O continues to increase in speed
+## Meanwhile, I/O Continues to Increase in Speed

 The networking and storage devices available on a modern system have also continued to grow in speed.
 However, CPU cores the ability to process packets on any one core has not.